 Fabrication starts with a build print and raw material handling.
 It ends with polishing and cleaning stainless to a shine.

 Most of the tanks we build have several layers in the wall of the vessel.
 The shell is the inside layer of metal that has contact with product.
 This is usually the thickest layer to handle pressure or vacuum and support the weight of the tank.
 Attached to the outside of the shell is a perforated dimple jacket for circulating a temperature control media.
-That media is usually steam, water, glycol, oil, depending if the tank needs to be heated, cooled, or maintain a specific temperature.
+That media is usually steam, water, glycol, or oil, depending if the tank needs to be heated, cooled, or maintain a specific temperature.
 We even use a mixture of refrigeration gasses in coils for cryogenic cooling.
 The next layer is insulation which can be mineral wool, ceramic insulation, board foam, or injected foam depending on the application.
-Finally the vessel is covered with a skin, or cladding, which is a thinner metal to protect the insulation, keep moisture out, and give the tank it’s characteristic look.
+Finally the vessel is covered with a skin, or cladding, which is a thinner metal used to protect the insulation, keep moisture out, and give the tank it’s characteristic look.

 CNC Metal Cutting